OSVTAC/project-recommendations/index.md

 **1\.
 Voting System Database / Management**

-Central store (e.g. file system and/or database) storing and providing access to the voting-system information needed to conduct an election.
+Central store (e.g. file system and/or database) and software application providing access to the voting-system information needed to conduct an election.
 This can include things like contest and ballot definitions, ballot images, cast vote records, and election results.

-A management interface can let staff perform tasks like import and export data in open data formats, digitally evaluate "out-stacked" ballots and ballots with write-in candidates, and perform other functions needed during the canvass.
-This software may support running other software components like EMS integration, tabulation, and results reporting.
+A management interface can let staff perform tasks like importing and exporting data in open data formats, adjudicating ballots that require manual inspection (e.g. ballots with write-in candidates or borderline marks)—but from the digital ballot picture rather than from the physical paper—and performing other functions needed during the canvass.
+This software could perhaps also provide an interface to running other software components and functions like the EIMS integration, tabulation, and results reporting.

 **2\.
-Election Definition EMS Integration.**
+EIMS® Integration.**

-Interfaces with the Department's Election Management System (EMS) to import and convert election definition information from the EMS into the voting system database.
-This can include things like what offices, candidates, and measures, etc. are in the election and in what precincts and districts, etc.
+This component is responsible for interfacing with the Department's EIMS® software.
+It pulls or takes election definition information exported from EIMS and imports it into the voting system database.
+This information can include things like what offices and candidates are on the ballot, and in what precincts, districts, and ballot styles, etc.

 **3\.
 Ballot Layout**